Diabetes and Eye Health

 Diabetic retinopathy can also cause neovascular glaucoma.
 This refers to when blood vessels grow in the drainage structure of the eye.
 They can block fluid from exiting the eyes.4

 It can also result in retinal detachment.
-This happens when scars form in the back of your eye and pull your retina away.4
+This happens when scars form in the back of your eye, pulling your retina away.4

 What is a Diabetic Eye Exam?

 A diabetic eye exam tests you for diabetic retinopathy.
 It involves several key steps:

 - Visual acuity test with a common eye chart to measure vision at various distances

 - Tonometry to check the pressure inside your eye

 - Ophthalmoscopy to examine the retina with a specific magnifying glass

 - Fluorescein angiography, which injects organic dye into the bloodstream to show the blood vessels

 - Optical coherence tomography to cross-sectional images of the retina

 An eye exam usually only takes about 30 minutes.
 But if your doctor uses drops to dilate your eyes, you may experience blurry vision for about 6 hours after.